Introduction: Food Business Operators

 It is therefore highly crucial for a food business to either get a registration certificate or to fetch a requisite state or central license.

 Once the license is obtained by the food business operator, it becomes his responsibility that the registration certificate must be displayed prominently at the place of the food business.
-In addition, it must be highlighted that the license that is obtained can stand cancelled or suspended, if the licensing authority is of the opinion that the food business operator has failed to abide by the set norms and laws.
+In addition, it must be highlighted that the license that is obtained can stand cancelled or suspended if the licensing authority is of the opinion that the food business operator has failed to abide by the set norms and laws.

 If at any time it is found out that the food business is being run without a proper license then in that case, the FBO would be liable to imprisonment which can extend to six months and also would include a fine which can extend upto Rs five lakhs.

 Every FBO, irrespective of its nature, is entrusted with the role and responsibility of sticking to the practices that preach hygiene.
-Hence, it is highly important that they follow the footsteps of good sanitary habits that ensures food safety.
+Hence, it is highly important that they follow the footsteps of good sanitary habits that ensure food safety.

 Food Business Types and the Required Licenses

 - Dairy Units: This category includes the milk chilling units and all the dairy processing units which involve the manufacturing and transportation of the milk.
-Their criteria stands at the requirement of more than fifty thousand litres of milk every day.
+Their criteria stand at the requirement of more than fifty thousand litres of milk every day.
 They are required to obtain the central license and their annual fee stands at Rs 7500.
 Where the criteria stands at 10001 to 50,000 litres of milk produced each day, then in that case the state license is required.
-The annual fees in this regard stands at Rs 5000.
+The annual fees in this regard stand at Rs 5000.

 - Vegetable oil processing units: Under this category, the vegetables are processed to produce vegetable oils.
-The criteria stands at more than 2 MT each day.
+The criteria stand at more than 2 MT each day.
 They would require a central license.
 The annual fee stands at Rs 7500.

 - Slaughtering House: Under this category comes the meat shop and mutton shop and other processing of meats.
-The criteria stands at having more than large animals.
+The criteria stand at having more than large animals.
 They are required to obtain the central license.
 The annual fee stands at Rs 7500.

 Food Business Operators: Guidelines to be Followed